 - He/she is unable to speak intelligibly and appears to slur or struggle while framing sentences

 - He/she is not able to change the tone of his voice or adapt to the understanding level of the listener

 Because your child needs to gain anywhere between two and three kilos of weight and grow between five and eight cms per year, he or she would need enough nutrients to support this growth.
 As an overview, here’s the amount of food intake your kid needs:

 - Girls: 1,537 calories

 Their nutrition should be composed of the following:

 A growing child needs protein to build muscles and repair tissues.
 Protein is needed by the body to make hemoglobin and adrenalin which are important components of the body to stay healthy.
 Good sources are lean meat, eggs, fish, and beans.

 There’s no better way to stack up on the vitamins and minerals than the organic way.
-Fruits have all these plus the dietary fiber and many phytonutrients that help your child’s body to stay healthy.
-Take note that different fruits provide different benefits so it’s important to alternate different colors every mealtime.
+Fruits have all these plus the dietary fibre and many phytonutrients that help your child’s body to stay healthy.
+Take note that different fruits provide different benefits so it’s important to alternate different colours every mealtime.
 A healthy mix of yellows (bananas, mangoes, etc), reds (strawberries, apples, etc.), and purples (blueberries, grapes, etc) are a good mix!